About Us

 With a Bachelor of Communications in Creative Writing and another in Digital Arts I am creatively driven.
 As such I try and bring as much creativity into my teaching practice.
 When I chose to complete my Masters of Primary School Teaching it allowed me a final career destination that satisfies my adoration of children.
 My motivations while children are under my wing is to inspire them to be curious, creative and caring.

 I am very social, enjoying the company of an eclectic group of friends.
 Family is very important to me so I am fortunate to have loving parents, siblings, partner, our three children and a Cavalier King Charles Spaniel named Chanel.
-Chelsea is our eldest and she is soon to complete her Bachelor of Musical Theatre.
+Chelsea is our eldest and she has completed her Bachelor of Music (Musical Theatre).
 Chelsea has been performing since she was little on the stage as pianist, singer and actress.
-Hopefully when Chelsea completes her studies she will be able to join my class for some musical inspiration.
-Sebastian is completing his degree in economics and business at the end of this year.
+Hopefully Chelsea will be able to join my class for some musical inspiration.
+Sebastian is completing his degree in International Business and Economics at the end of this year.
 He is also a musician playing piano and guitar so my house has always been full of music.
 Kouta is halfway through his engineering degree and has a love of road trips, both in Australia and overseas.

 My spare time is spent at the gym, hiking, photography, writing, reading, travelling and cooking.
-Having recently moved to the beautiful Sunshine Coast Hinterland, a lifelong dream of mine, we are enjoying the stunning hikes and drives in the area.
+Having moved to the beautiful Sunshine Coast Hinterland, I have fullfilled a lifelong dream, so we are enjoying the stunning hikes and drives in the area.

 I am delighted to be a valued member of the teaching staff at this beautiful school that aligns with my teaching and life principals and look forward to meeting the many families that help make up our special community.